Pk-Kher/nvim-setting/README.md

 grn - rename variable

+In Vim, you can delete all text inside quotes ("") or curly braces ({}) using the "text object" commands.
+-di"
+-di{
+-di'

+-da" -delete with "
 <!-- tmux -->

 ctrl+b then c create new terminal ctrl+b then 1-2-3-4 navigate between terminal

 ctrl+b then "[" to enter select mode "q" for normal